-Also Ramón Tellaeche Bosch, deputy executive vice president of the Bank, is head of the payment methods division and José Antonio Villasante Cerro, deputy executive vice president, is head of the Santander Universities division.
+Also, Mr. Ramón Tellaeche Bosch, deputy executive vice president of the Bank, is head of the payment means division and José Antonio Villasante Cerro, also deputy executive vice president, is head of the Santander Universities division.

-Total remuneration received by senior management 83.491(\) (in thousand €)
+74.725() Total remuneration received by senior management (in thousand €)

-(\) Includes the annual remuneration regardless of the number of months of service on the senior management team and excludes that which relates to executive management.
+() Includes the annual remuneration regardless of the number of months of service on the general management team and excludes that which relates to executive management.

-B.1.13.
-Identify, in aggregate terms, any indemnity or "golden parachute" clauses that exist for members of the senior management (including executive directors) of the company or of its group in the event of dismissal or changes in control.
+B.1.13 Identify, in aggregate terms, any indemnity or "golden parachute" clauses that exist for members of the senior management (including executive directors) of the company or of its group in the event of dismissal or changes in control.
 Indicate whether these agreements must be reported to and/or authorised by the governing bodies of the company or its group:

-Board General shareholders
+Number of beneficiaries 25

-of directors meeting
+Board of directors lders eting

 Body authorising clauses X

+Yes No

-Yes No Is the General Meeting informed of the clauses?
-X
+Is the general meeting informed of t he clauses?
+Yes IVO

-The six executive directors have signed contracts with the Bank.
+The Bank has signed contracts with all of its executive directors.

-These are of an indefinite term.
-The termination of the employment relationship due to breach of obligations by an executive director or by voluntary act of the director shall not give rise to any financial compensation.
-If termination occurs for reasons attributable to the Bank or due to the occurrence of objective circumstances, such as those that might affect the organisational or operational attributes of the executive director, at the time of termination of the relationship with the Bank, the director will have the right to:
+These contracts are of indefinite term.
+Termination of the employment relationship due to breach of obligations by an executive director or by voluntary act of the director shall not give rise to any financial compensation.
+If termination occurs for reasons attributable to the Bank or due to the occurrence of objective circumstances, such as those that might affect the organisational or operational attributes of the executive director, at the time of the termination of the relationship with the Bank, if it occurs now, the director will have the right to: